 - Sales: What about your after-sale process?
 Onboard SMBs thoroughly and check in to ensure they have what they need.
 Don’t let a small problem become something huge because you didn’t check in.
 Think of it as the waiter asking if your food is ok!

 - Service: Treat customers like people – that’s what they are!
 Get them back up and running when there’s a problem.
 Even if there’s not a quick-fix, taking ownership of the problem and recognising that something has gone wrong goes a long way.

 Selling to small business means you need to get into their mindset.
 They don’t have the resources, the people power or the levels of bureaucracy that a large organisation does.
 Sometimes this can be a little frustrating, especially from a sales point of view.
 Perhaps you can see how things could be improved, and how your products or service could help.
 Smaller resources can be a stumbling block.

 On the flip side, this makes SMBs some of the most exciting clients to work with!
 A smaller budget means that they are often more creative in their outlook to problem solving.
 Small teams mean that you’ll get to know and work alongside staff in a diverse range of roles.
 And the lack of bureaucracy means that small businesses tend to be very agile; they can react quickly to events that take larger businesses a while to respond to.
 And when they make decisions, that’s it!
 No waiting around for layers of approval – they’re good to go.

 Would you like to know more about selling to SMBs?

-For over ten years, we’ve been supporting organisations as they sell to small businesses; we’d be happy to do the same for you.
+For over ten years, we’ve been supporting organisations, and improving their retention rates, as they sell to small businesses; we’d be happy to do the same for you.
+BaseKit’s white label website builder, e-commerce platform, and online bookings application has been designed with your busy small business customers in mind.
 Get in touch, one of our team would be delighted to speak with you.
 Email firstname.lastname@example.org to arrange a call.